Real Estate and Land Use

 Goldberg Segalla’s real estate team has handled many tax certiorari matters, achieving successful results for municipalities across multiple jurisdictions.
 We routinely oversee property tax certiorari matters for municipalities involving Real Property Tax Law (RPTL) Article 7 and Small Claims Assessment Review (SCAR), and have appeared before the court in precedent-setting cases impacting BAR and SCAR proceedings, as well as often-cited matters on property assessments.

-Our attorneys represent condominium and homeowner’s associations in matters involving declarations and by-laws in the context of foreclosure and specific performance proceedings.
+- Declarations and by-laws in the context of foreclosure and specific performance proceedings

 Showing 0 of 0 results